hotosm/hotosm-website/_people/everton-bortolini.markdown

 Member Type:
   Is Staff: true
 Job Title: Communications and Community Specialist
-Team: Collaborators of the Alpha stage - Latam Hub
+Team: '"Collaborators Alpha stage - Latam Hub" (experimental period prior to the creation of HOT Hub in Latin America)'
 ---

 Everton is Communications and Community Specialist for LATAM Alpha Hub at HOTOSM.
 He is a Cartographer and Surveyor Engineer graduated from the Federal University of Paraná (Brazil).
 He is currently a doctoral student in Geodetic Sciences at the same university.
 His research is about collaborative mapping in rural areas and slums.
 He is a member of Mapeadores Livres UFPR (YouthMappers chapter).